MackGrissom/mackgrissom/README.md

 mack@dev:~$ cat about.txt
 ```

 Full-stack developer and AI consultant who partners with companies to build products that matter.
-Specializing in React, Next.js, and AI integrations — from strategy to deployment, I create solutions that scale.
+Specializing in React, Next.js, and AI integrations, from strategy to deployment, I create solutions that scale.

 **50+ projects** · **40+ clients** · **20+ countries**